-Can You See Contractions Happening On The Outside?
+Can You Actually See Contractions Happening On The Outside?

 When you're pregnant with your first baby, you're curious about everything.
 You worry and wonder about what's happening inside of your body, and how things will progress.
 One of the biggest things you're likely curious about is labor and delivery.
 What will it feel like?
 Can you see contractions happening from the outside, or just feel them?